 Every time you come to the dispensary to purchase medicine or use our other services, you must show your:

-- Valid Maine State ID (Driver’s License or State Photo ID)
+- Valid Government issued ID such as a Driver’s License or State Photo ID

 - Valid, current proof that you are a Maine medical cannabis patient, either:

 We do not accept other forms of ID (such as cards issued from doctor’s offices, other photo IDs, etc.) By law, if you do not have the proper ID, we must turn you away.
 Avoid disappointment and come prepared!